Advertise Your Job Opening

 Students may be employed by Vanderbilt through Federal Work Study or the Insititutional Employment programs.

-All Vanderbilt University students are eligible to seek and obtain Student Institutional Employment (IE) positions.
-Wages for Institutional Employment positions are not subsidized by the federal government; the employing department pays 100% of the student's wages.
+All Vanderbilt University students are eligible to seek and obtain student Institutional Employment (IE) positions.
+Wages for Institutional Employment positions are not subsidized by FWSP; the employing department pays 100% of the student's wages.

 Student's Work Week